-Further Readings

-General:

 James Page, The Brazilians.
-An excellent, relatively brief discussion of Brazil's history and the forces influencing its present.
-Good discussions of the roots of Carnaval and the Brazilian passion for "the beautiful game."
+An excellent, relatively brief discussion of Brasil's history and the forces influencing its present.
+Good discussions of the roots of Carnaval and the Brasilian passion for "the beautiful game."
 Robert Levine & John Crocitti, The Brazil Reader.
-A diverse collection of popular and scholarly articles on Brazil's culture and history, most of them fascinating and well-written.
+A diverse collection of popular and scholarly articles on Brasil's culture and history, most of them fascinating and well-written.
 Chris McGowan & Ricardo Pessanha, The Brazilian Sound: Samba, Bossa Nova, and the Popular Music of Brazil.
-A decent overview of Brazilian music, although it misses the newer styles of Brazilian funk and hip-hop.
+A decent overview of Brasilian music, although it misses the newer styles of Brasilian funk and hip-hop.
 A good list of must-have recordings.
 Priscilla Ann Goslin, How to Be a Carioca.
 The real survival guide for the Rio tourist.
 Funny as hell and right on target.
 Thanks to Rhonda of Riotrips.com for recommending this one.
 Language:

 David Appell & Paul Balido (Eds), Hot!
 International: Love and Sex in 7 Languages.
 The only phrasebook covering phrases like "Suck my cock" and "Take the handcuffs off."
 The seven languages include Portuguese, and the girls get a kick out of this book.
-Indispensable, but hard to find (see information in the "Language" section).
+Indispensable, but out of print, so very hard to find (see information in the "Language" section).
 Sue Tyson-Ward, Teach Yourself Portuguese Grammar.
 An excellent brief introduction to grammar; it complements the Pimsleur CDs nicely.
+Mario Perini, Modern Portuguese: A Reference Grammar.
+A very complete introduction to the formal grammar, but with an emphasis on informal Brasilian Portuguese as it is spoken.
+Larousse Concise Dictionary: Portuguese/English.
+An excellent dictionary with 120,000 translations and good information on pronunciation and usage.
 John Nitti & Michael Ferreira, 501 Portuguese Verbs.
-The complete conjugations of about every verb you can think of.
+The complete conjugations of many commonly used verbs.
 More easily understood once you have a basic grasp on grammar (see Teach Yourself Portuguese Grammar).